Water all over the floor like usual.

 These months taught me something really profound about being a mother.
 Things that are really difficult to put into words.
 How precious health and life really is.
 How much a families love and strength can shine when it’s truly tested.

 I also came to terms with my feelings.
 Instead of being ashamed or embarrassed for the anger, guilt, regret, I embraced those feelings as moments to grow and I became a better person in the process.

 Sometimes, as mothers, we hold ourselves to the highest standard of perfection.
-That is so normal, I do believe that striving for greatness will makes us better.
+That is so normal, I do believe that striving for greatness will make us better.
 But there will be times that we fall, we fall so hard that we feel lost, feel so alone that we don’t know who to turn to, become a person we don’t recognize.
 That is ok too.
 I’ve learned to accept the good and the bad.
 I’ve accepted there are things out of my control and those things can make me even happier, if I just have faith.

-Maybe pregnancy doesn’t start off the way we planned or look the way it does on T.V. but that doesnt matter one bit.
+Maybe pregnancy doesn’t start off the way we planned or look the way it does on T.V. but that doesn’t matter one bit.

-It doesn’t mean the love I have for this baby is any less, actually quite the opposite, we have the strongest of bonds becuase of all we have been through.
+It doesn’t mean the love I have for this baby is any less, actually quite the opposite, we have the strongest of bonds because of all we have been through.
 The pain, the fear, the myriad of emotions showed that no matter what, my love will always prevail.
 My love for this little life growing inside of me.
 It’s ok if I stray because my love will always bring me back.